paul-levy/paul-levy.github.io/index.md

 **Approach:** Physiology, modeling, psychophysics

 **Aim:** Selectivity for the spatial scale of images begins in the earliest stages of vision, but undergoes a transformation towards sharper and more varied selectivity in visual cortex.
-We use manipulations in the contrast and frequency content of images to understand spatial frequency content in the thalamus and primary visual cortex.
-Working with electrophysiological data and computational models, we have uncovered interesting properties of contrast gain control and hierarcical processing of stimulus selectivity.
+We use manipulations in the contrast and frequency content of images to understand the representation of spatial frequency content in the thalamus and primary visual cortex.
+Working with electrophysiological data and computational models, we have uncovered interesting properties of contrast gain control and the hierarcical processing of stimulus selectivity.

 #### Saccadic Suppression